Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 - Post photos constantly on Instagram (2 times per day)

-- Create at least 2 stories per week
+- Create at least two stories per week.

-- Add your sales funnel to your link in bio
+- Add your sales funnel link to your bio.

 - Find legit influencers that align with your brand.